Cultural layer

 Cultural layer is a key concept in archaeology, particularly culture-historical archaeology especially in archaeological digs or excavations.
 A cultural layer helps determine an archaeological culture: the remnants of human settlement that can be grouped and identified as coming from approximately the same distinct time period.

 A cultural layer is the evidence created by humans at a place of their settlement over a distinct period of time, along with the contribution of various natural processes.
 A cultural layer might include remnants of housing structures and farming, tools, ceramics, or other indicators of ritual.
 The 'layer' term refers to their places usually under the earth, often buried by centuries or millennia of sediment, and discovered during excavations.

 It can be defined as a holistic natural-historical body (formation) represented by artificial material remains such as artefacts and organo-mineral substance (filling material) having a dual natural-anthropogenic origin.

-Cultural layer in an archaeological dig is the substantial holder and keeper of the information on a history of human activities, interactions and mutual influence of a nature and a society.
+Cultural layer in an archaeological dig is the substantial holder and keeper of the information on the history of human activities, interactions and mutual influence of nature and a society.
 From this point of view Cultural Layer acts as a basic element of the anthroposphere.
-Due to joint efforts of archeologists and geologists, the most investigated are the Cultural Layer of the late Paleolithic sites.
+Due to joint efforts of archaeologists and geologists, the most investigated are the Cultural Layer of the late Paleolithic sites.
 The interdisciplinary science of geoarcheology appeared.
 Holocene Cultural Layer are under the active investigation of the geographers and soil scientists.